 There is no shame in this game.
-It’s an absolute classic card game and it’s the first card game we ever played as a couple.
-We still love playing it whether we’re home or on the road.
+It's an absolute classic card game and the first we ever played as a couple.
+We still love playing it whether we're home or on the road.

-If you’ve never played Uno, we recommend getting it because it’s a staple!
-It’s been around for over 50 years.
+We recommend getting it if you've never played Uno because it's a staple!
+It's been around for over 50 years.

 You can play with two to four players.
-The game starts when one card is drawn, and then the players take turns to match colors or numbers to keep things going.
+The game starts when one card is drawn, and then the players take turns matching colors or numbers to keep things going.

-The twists come when a play puts down a card that says, “Draw Four” for example or reverse the play to skip the other player’s turns, etc. The first player to use all of his or her cards up wins.
+The twists come when a play puts down a card that says, “Draw Four” for example, reverses the play to skip the other player's turns, etc. The first player to use all of his or her cards up wins.